NBA Midseason Report: The MVP Race Tightens as Trade Deadline Looms

 The MVP Battle: SGA vs. Jokic

 The numbers paint a portrait of two transcendent talents operating at historic levels.
-Gilgeous-Alexander is averaging 31.6 points, 4.4 rebounds, and 6.4 assists per game while leading the Thunder to the Western Conference’s best record.
+Gilgeous-Alexander is averaging 31.6 points, 4.4 rebounds, and 6.4 assists per game while leading the Thunder to the Western Conference’s best record, per NBA.com/stats.
 His efficiency remains elite, and his ability to dominate games from start to finish has only improved from his MVP-winning campaign last season.
 The Thunder’s system is built around SGA’s ability to create offense from anywhere on the floor, and he’s rewarded that trust with consistent excellence.

 Nikola Jokic orchestrating Denver Nuggets offense with triple-double stat line graphic overlay